suvoni/CTF_Writeups/PlaidCTF2024/README.md

 1. The `dev_name` part of the response packet is fully controlled by the sender of the **DHCP discovery message**, as we'll see when analyzing the **FlagServer** and the intended structure of such a discovery message.
 The only pseudo restriction on this part is a trailing `0x00`-byte, which the sender is not supposed to change, but there's no actual check for that byte.
 2. The `nonce` passed into the `encrypt_msg` function is generated using the `get_entropy_from_lavalamps` function, which we'll take a look at right now:

-There's two cases for this function:
+There are two cases for this function:
 1. If the **DhcpServer** instance does not contain an active `lease` for a server containing `rngserver` in the server name, then the `get_entropy_from_lavalamps` function will just return `sha256(RNG_INIT)`.
 2. On the other hand, if the **DhcpServer** does contain an active `lease` for a server containing `rngserver` in its name, then the result of the `get_entropy_from_lavalamps` function will be altered by appending some additional data to the argument of the SHA256 computation.

-Thus for the sake of simplicity, we should try to achieve the first case and thus get a static return value from this funtion to maybe be able to pull of a **key and nonce reuse** in the `encrypt_msg` function.
+Thus, for the sake of simplicity, we should try to achieve the first case and get a static return value from this funtion to incur a **key and nonce reuse** in the `encrypt_msg` function.
 ```python
     def get_entropy_from_lavalamps(self):
         # Get entropy from all available lava-lamp RNG servers